gabcoh/gabcoh.github.io/about.md

 Hi!

+# THIS IS A WORK IN PROGRESS

+# MOST OF THIS STUFF IS REALLY BAD AND STUPID

 My names is **Gabe** and I am a high school student interested in all sorts of stuff:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-Machine Learning (I mean who isn't these days)